 Streaming the game?
 Beware

 Just a small announcement to make here, one which I wish I didn’t have to make.
 Unless the game is changed post-launch (which I doubt it will), there’s a lot of restrictions on photos, videos and streaming the game from the PS4 directly.
 Basically, as soon as you reach the first ‘battle’ with the spirit of the lake, the game goes into lock-down on all visual manipulation.
 The share button basically stops working.
-This means you can no longer take pictures, videos or stream it from your PS4 – just like we saw in games like Danganronpa V3 and Persona 5.
+This means you can no longer take pictures, videos or stream directly from your PS4 – just like we saw in games like Danganronpa V3 and Persona 5.

 Now, I can see why the developers have done this – to stop people sharing spoilers and showing off video and image footage from the console.
 However, if you have a capture card – you’re free to do whatever, just don’t be an ass and spoil things for other people!
 For me, this was a pain as I love taking pictures and I really wanted to capture an image of every horrific creature and death within the game – but I couldn’t.
 So, I had to dig out my old capture card and do it that way.